philscanlon/Hackathon2016/Demos/video/readme.md

-# during the hackathon you can receive a video stream
+# During the hackathon you can receive a live video stream

 Download the project here: https://github.com/roberthsieh/broadcastme